 Meg and Kevin shared stories of the shock, loss, grief and isolation endured by the families and friends of Steven McCloy and Paul Gerard McGilvray.
 They both agreed that they had found it difficult to find the practical and emotional peer support that they needed.

 Kevin organised a meeting with two mothers, Meg (mother of Steven) and Roslyn McGilvray (mother of Paul).
 This meeting led to a thought, the thought then turned to a dream and then the dream evolved into a single goal; to offer support to people who had been in the same pain as their respective families, in a safe, confidential and non-judgmental manner.

-The journey to establish FFAMS as a registered charity with the Office Scottish Charities Regulator (OSCR) was a steep learning curve for all concerned.
-However, driven by the desire to help and support others, FFAMS soon had a Board of Trustees, an Accountant, a Constitution and most importantly – a sense of purpose.
+The journey to establish FAMS as a registered charity with the Office Scottish Charities Regulator (OSCR) was a steep learning curve for all concerned.
+However, driven by the desire to help and support others, FAMS soon had a Board of Trustees, an Accountant, a Constitution and most importantly – a sense of purpose.
 Our efforts were finally rewarded on 23rd October 2014, when we were awarded full charity status, No. SC045179.

 Since then the charity has grown organically through the support of volunteers and members, every one of whom have been touched by the traumatic grief, devastation and isolation associated with murder and suicide.
 With the continued support of our sponsors and fundraising events, we aim to deliver a wide range of services that will include one to one and group counseling, telephone support, Befriender peer support, advocacy and practical advice.

 The Daily Record has published an article about us, please click here to read it.